kubapeter/portfolio/Coursera Courses/Specializations/Programming with Google Go/Getting Started with Go/Week 4/README.md

 - transform data read from file

 The [code I share here](./readwrite.go) has the same focus.
 It
-- reads JSON objects from a txt file,
+- reads JSON objects from a file,
 - unmarshals them to structs,
 - asks the user to choose one of the fields,
 - gives back all the existing values of the field (values of all instances)